All you need to know about Lotto

 The jackpot grows as it rolls, and we expect Must-Be-Won draws to be around £11 million on a Wednesday and £12 million on a Saturday.

-As the jackpot is now only allowed to roll five times under the new format (compared with the previous rules where it rolled up to £22 million), the jackpot will be won more often.
+The jackpot is now only allowed to roll five times under the new format (compared with the previous rules where it rolled up to £22 million).

 How does a Rolldown work?